 There is a three-month waiting period after the date you become eligible before you can enrol in the Basic Life plan.

 In the event of your death before you retire or reach age 70, your beneficiary will receive two times your annual earnings, to a maximum of $1,000,000.
-Once you retire, you have the option to continue coverage. reduces by 20% each year.
+Once you retire, you have the option to continue coverage.
+Your original life insurance amount will reduce by 20% each year.
 Your Basic Life Insurance coverage ends four years after your retirement, or at age 70, whichever happens first.

 If you are age 65 or younger, the reduction in coverage happens upon your retirement.

 If you retire between age 65 and 70, your coverage at retirement will reduce to the amount that you would have had if you had retired at age 65.

 * If you are an employee, your life insurance is rounded to the next higher thousand dollars.
 If you are retired, your life insurance is rounded to the next higher hundred dollars.
 This reflects the reduced insured life insurance amounts (shown above).